cga-harvard/maps.github.io/README.md

 # maps
 Repository for redirects for maps.cga.harvard.edu

+1. Create a repository named maps.github.io  The repository name must end in github.io

-1. Create a file called `CNAME` with the contents
+2. Create a file called `CNAME` with the contents
 ```
 maps.cga.harvard.edu
 ```